brianlmerritt/learning_tools_ai_playground/README.md

 3. Commit your changes with clear, descriptive messages.
 4. Push your branch and submit a pull request.

-For more detailed instructions, please refer to [CONTRIBUTING.md](CONTRIBUTING.md) (Note: You'll need to create this file with contribution guidelines).
+For more detailed instructions, please refer to [CONTRIBUTING.md](CONTRIBUTING.md)

 ## Todo
-- [ ] List pending tasks or features that are planned or currently in development.
+- [ ] Get minimum AI system of faiss and pruju-ai running and integrated with Moodle environment
+- [ ] Get working Ollama and/or text generation webui install working
+- [ ] Setup Moodle environment to test search (and export to vector stores)
+- [ ] Lots of stuff no one has even thought of yet

+## Known issues

+1. You won't be able to push to Moodle core, so any time you run `git submodule update --init --recursive` you should run the `bin\moodle_submodules.sh` script to get the right branches back.

 ## Acknowledgements
 - Place to acknowledge individuals, organizations, or projects that have contributed to the development of the Moodle AI Playground.